-Each day, individual Consumers enter into transactions with businesses for products or services for their personal, family or household use.
-In many instances, the form agreement relating to the transaction between the business and individual Consumer contains a clause providing for binding Arbitration and/or non-binding mediation.
+Every day, individual consumers enter into transactions with businesses for products or services for their personal, family or household use.
+In many instances, the form agreement relating to the transaction between the business and the individual consumer contains a clause providing for binding arbitration and/or non-binding mediation.

 NAM shall have the sole discretion to determine whether the case constitutes a consumer transaction under NAM’s Comprehensive Dispute Resolution Rules and Procedures.